 According to the American Pregnancy Association (APA), abdominal pain can be a normal part of pregnancy as your body changes to accommodate your growing baby.
 Often, abdominal cramping and pain are associated with everything from constipation and increased blood flow to your uterus during the first trimester, to Braxton Hicks contractions or round ligament pain in the second and third trimesters.

 Harmless causes of stomach pain and cramps during pregnancy

 Gas and bloating

-It’s common for expecting moms to experience gas and bloating during pregnancy.
+It’s common for expecting moms to experience gas and bloating.
 This is the result of elevated levels of progesterone, a hormone that relaxes the muscles in your digestive tract and results in your digestion slowing down.
-A fibre-rich diet including beans and lentils, fresh fruit and vegetables, oats, nuts and seeds can help boost your bowel movements during pregnancy.
+A fibre-rich diet including beans and lentils, fresh fruit and vegetables, oats, nuts and seeds can help boost your bowel movements.
 Drinking enough water, as well as gentle exercise, can also help move things along.
-If you feel your diet isn’t helping to ease your abdominal cramping and pain, ask your doctor to recommend a stool softener that’s safe to use during pregnancy.
+If you feel your diet isn’t helping to ease your stomach cramps and pain, ask your doctor to recommend a laxative that’s safe to use during pregnancy.

 Cramps after an orgasm

 If you have an uncomplicated pregnancy, it’s completely safe to enjoy sex throughout.
 The foetus is safely contained within a fluid-filled amniotic sac that essentially acts as a shock absorber.
 The entrance to your cervix is sealed by a mucous plug, so, in the absence of complications, there really isn’t much to worry about.
 “Cramping during and after an orgasm (sometimes paired with lower backache) is common and harmless in a low-risk pregnancy,” says pregnancy and parenting website whattoexpect.com.
 “The cramping can also be due to increased blood flow to the pelvic area or normal uterine contractions during orgasm.”